Toward a Complexity Classification of High-Temperature Bosons: Computational Tractability and Power-Law Clustering

 Simulating bosonic systems is challenging because their Hamiltonians are represented by infinite-dimensional matrices, rendering exact calculations intractable.
 A standard approach is to truncate the local Hilbert space by imposing a cutoff on the maximum occupation number.
 This is motivated by the physical intuition that high-energy states are negligibly populated at finite temperatures.
 However, a rigorous justification for this truncation, which guarantees accuracy, has been lacking.
 Our results provide this justification, establishing a rigorous framework for truncating bosonic systems that ensures both computational efficiency and controlled accuracy.

 Despite the aforementioned difference in the error bounds, it is remarkable that the time complexity with respect to the system size presented in Theorem~\ref{theorem_boson_lr_complexity} coincides with that of its spin counterpart.
 This efficiency stems from a key physical principle: effective locality.
-Although the system interacts at long range, the condition $\alpha > D$ ensures that correlations still decay sufficiently rapidly.
-In our second main result, we provide a rigorous quantification of this physical picture.

-\begin{theorem} For the long-range Bose-Hubbard model defined by Eqs.~\eqref{lr_bose_hubbard} and \eqref{lr_condition} with $\alpha > D$ on a finite lattice $V$.
-Let $O_X$ and $O_Y$ be operators formed by finite products of creation and annihilation operators supported on disjoint finite subsets $X, Y \subset V$.
-Then, for any temperature above a threshold, $\beta \leq \beta_{c}= \mathcal{O}(1)$, the correlation function is bounded by: